mk/clerk-px23/README.md

 [^history-of-clojure]: [A History of Clojure](https://doi.org/10.1145/3386321), Rich Hickey

-It is idiomatic in Clojure to use boxed containers to manage mutable state[^clojure-state].
-While there are several of these constructs in the language, in practice [atoms](https://clojure.org/reference/atoms) are the most popular by far.
+It is idiomatic in Clojure to use boxed containers to manage mutable state.[^clojure-state] While there are several of these constructs in the language, in practice [atoms](https://clojure.org/reference/atoms) are the most popular by far.
 An atom allows reading the current value inside it with [`deref/@`](https://clojuredocs.org/clojure.core/deref) and updating it's value with [`swap!`](https://clojuredocs.org/clojure.core/swap!).

 [^clojure-state]: [Values and Change: Clojure’s approach to Identity and State](https://clojure.org/about/state)